ISC-Project-Phoenix/design/software/ros/inference.md

 - `/camera/mid/rgb` - Camera input the inference will run on.
 Should be the same camera that was used in the training data.
 - `/odom_ack` - AckermannDrive messages to feed encoder values to inference.
-Encoder values should be m/s in the velocity feild.
+See module readme for more info.

 ### Publishes